euwbah/musescore-xen-tuner/README.md

 If all else fails, [report an issue](#reporting-an-issue).
 Include the tuning config text you were trying to use and provide a score example.

+### I changed the tuning config text, but the plugin isn't picking up the changes

+- If there's a [pre-computed `.json` tuning file](#1-pre-compute-the-tuning-config), you will need to either delete it or use the [Xen Tuner pre-compute config tool](https://euwbah.github.io/musescore-xen-tuner/) to generate a new one with the updated tuning config text.
+- You will need to [clear the tuning cache](#3-clear-the-tuning-cache) for the changes to take effect.
+- If all else fails, you can just close MuseScore, rename the tuning config file, reopen MuseScore and use the new tuning config name.

 ### If the plugin is lagging/tuning isn't correct

-Try to reset the tuning cache of the score using the **Clear Tuning Cache** plugin.
+- [Reset the tuning cache](#3-clear-the-tuning-cache).
 It is recommended to do this often when you are playing around with many tunings in one score but are no longer using most of the tunings you experimented with.

-If you're dealing with many notes per equave, see [how to deal with huge tunings](#writing-in-huge-tunings)
+If you're dealing with many notes per equave (>1000), see [how to deal with huge tunings](#writing-in-huge-tunings)

 ## Workarounds + advanced configs